mateogalic112/react-trpc-chat/README.md

 > yarn

-Same as with backend, start frontend client with:
+Same as with server, start frontend client with:

 > yarn dev